aholden85/pulumi-demo-go/README.md

 # Repo Structure
 The repository contains two key folders:
+- `assets`: this folder contains all of the animal facts and images, and the code for the Lambda functions that will service API requests hitting the API Gateway.
 - `iac`: this folder contains all of the Pulumi-specific code for deploying, and testing, the AWS resouces.
-- `assets`: this folder contains all of the animal facts and images, and the code for the Lambda functions that will service API requests hitting the API Gateway.

-## Structure Diagram
+## Folder Structure Diagram
 ```
 	pulumi-demo-go
 	├─  assets